campdav/text-rnn-keras/README.md

 - **learning_rate** = 0.001 #learning rate
 - **sequences_step** = 1 #step to create sequences

+note: 8 epochs is cleraly not enough.
+Should be above 25.

 # Text generation Tutorial
 The project has a **generate,py** script.